Common Sense Media Review

 What's the Story?

-MR. BEAN (1990-1995) is a British sketch comedy series starring Rowan Atkinson as Mr. Bean, a lovably mischievous adult who always finds interesting, child-like, and offbeat ways to deal with life's little problems.
-From getting his head stuck in a turkey while cooking Christmas dinner, to accidentally returning a baby to its mother by tying balloons to its carriage and watching it fly away, Mr. Bean lives his life unaware of his ability to turn every day trials into laughable moments, one disaster at a time.
+This British sketch comedy series stars Rowan Atkinson as MR. BEAN, a lovably mischievous adult who always finds interesting, child-like, and offbeat ways to deal with life's little problems.
+From getting his head stuck in a turkey while cooking Christmas dinner to accidentally returning a baby to its mother by tying balloons to its carriage and watching it fly away, Mr. Bean lives his life unaware of his ability to turn everyday trials into laughable moments, one disaster at a time.

 Is It Any Good?

-Mr. Bean, which is based on a quirky character that Atkinson developed while in graduate school, relies on running gags and slapstick humor for laughs.
-But what makes this show particularly noteworthy is that aside from rare repeat appearances of secondary characters, like girlfriend Irma Gobb (played by Matilda Ziegler), Atkinson successfully carries the show himself with little use of the spoken word.
+This popular British show, which is based on a quirky character that Atkinson developed while in graduate school, relies on running gags and slapstick humor for laughs.
+But what makes Mr. Bean noteworthy is that aside from rare repeat appearances of secondary characters, like girlfriend Irma Gobb (Matilda Ziegler), Atkinson successfully carries the show himself, with little use of the spoken word.

 The series serves as a study for those interested in physical comedy.
-In fact, US television sitcoms like Friends have borrowed a gag or two from Mr. Bean to score some laughs.
-But while the series is overall pretty mild, some folks may find a few of the sketches a little too risqué for younger viewers.
-But outside of these occasional moments, it offers lots of quirky entertainment for older kids and adults of all ages.
+In fact, U.S. TV sitcoms like Friends have borrowed a gag or two from Mr. Bean to score laughs.
+But some folks may find a few of the sketches a little too risqué for younger viewers.
+Outside of these occasional moments, the show offers lots of memorable entertainment for older kids and adults.

 Talk to Your Kids About ...

 When does comedy go from being funny to being stereotypical and/or offensive?
-Why are some TV shows and films considered funny in other countries, but not in the United States (and vice versa)?
+Why are some TV shows and films considered funny in certain countries but not others?
+Can you think of moments in film or television where stereotypes are used in a clever way, rather than relied upon for lazy laughs?

 TV Details